Mon - Thur 7.30-15.30 Fri 7.30-14.00

 How you decide if the conformal coating thickness is good enough is up to you.
 Too thin and you will not protect the circuit as effectively as you may need.
 Too thick and you could have reliability issues in the future.
 So, monitor your conformal coating thickness with care.

-So what do the IPC Standards recommend when considering conformal coating thickness?
+So what do the IPC Standards recommend when considering coating thickness?

-The IPC A 610 standard defines ideal liquid conformal coating thickness values as:
+The IPC A 610 standard defines ideal thickness values as:

-• Acrylic: 30-130μm
+• Acrylic: 30-130ΞΌm

-• Polyurethane: 30-130μm
+• Polyurethane: 30-130ΞΌm

-• Silicone: 50-210μm
+• Silicone: 50-210ΞΌm

+However, this is not the end of the story.
 Using the target coating thicknesses as an absolute value can be problematic.

-The reality is that the conformal coating thickness will vary massively across the circuit board due to many factors including the surface tension of the liquid, the surface energy of the board surface, the design of the board, the material properties and the application method used.
+The reality is that the thickness will vary massively across the circuit board due to many factors including the surface tension of the liquid, the surface energy of the board surface, the design of the board, the material properties and the application method used.

 So, there may be areas on the board that could fall outside of the range where the coating thickness will be less or more than the ideal values.
+Therefore, it is highly recommended that the range should be considered as an average value across the board for the conformal coating thickness.

 In fact, the IPC go further and suggest using flat test coupons coated in the same way as the process you use for the circuit boards.
 Then, these test coupons are measured against the standards.
+In the end how you decide if the coating thickness is good enough is up to you.

 Too thin and you will not protect the circuit as effectively as you may need.
-Too thick and you could have reliability issues in the future.
+Too thick and you could have reliability issues in the future. Β So, monitor your conformal coating with care.

 Need to know more about measuring conformal coating thickness in your application process?

-Give us a call at (+44) 1226 249019 or email your inquiries at sales@schservices.com
+Contact us now and we can discuss how we can help you.
+Or, give us a call at (+44) 1226 249019 or email your inquiries at sales@schservices.com

 Find out how one company saved 60% of their process costs by changing to custom conformal coating masking boots

-Diamond MT, a conformal coating and Parylene coating service provider in the USA, found they saved more than 60% of their current masking costs by switching to the SCH range of conformal coating masking boots.
+Diamond MT, a conformal coating and Parylene coating service provider in the USA, found they saved more than 60% of their current costs by switching to the SCH range of conformal coating masking boots.

 Sean Horn, Diamond MT, explains how they did it.

-“We had initially wanted to try SCH’s conformal coating masking boots for price savings.
+β€œWe had initially wanted to try SCH’s conformal coating masking boots for price savings.
 However, once we began to work with Lee on our specific masking application, we realised that we could extend the life of our boots over 200%.
 We switched immediately!

 We then realised the importance of working with someone who understands coatings.
 We will not being going back to our previous supplier.”